Very popular for educational purposes ...

 Here are some links to get in touch with the "real" stuff:

-More UCSD docs and a p-System running on DOS - see here
+More UCSD docs and a p-System running on DOS - see the very interesting "Pascal for small systems" site from Hans Otten >here<

-Last but not least, here are the content of my rediscovered "Terak" archive file:
+Last but not least, here are the content of my rediscovered "Terak" archive file (Terak was a desktop workstation with an LSI-11 compatible processor and a graphics frame buffer, which was very sophisticated in the late 1970s):

 I sent the archive file to Udo Munk may be he is able to do something more intelligent then I can do ;-)